World Heritage Site

 - The first World Heritage Site on the list is Galapagos Island.

 - Countries with the largest number of sites: China and Italy both with 55 entries

 WORLD Heritage sites in India

-The latest site inscribed was Jaipur City, Rajasthan in 2019 and after it, in 2021 at latest is Kakatiya Rudreshwara (Ramappa) Temple, Telangana, and Dholavira: a Harappan City in the State of Gujarat, is added.
+The latest site inscribed was Jaipur City, Rajasthan in 2019, and after it, in 2021 at the latest Kakatiya Rudreshwara (Ramappa) Temple, Telangana, and Dholavira: a Harappan City in the State of Gujarat, is added.

 At present there are 40 World Heritage Sites in India, out of these, 32 are cultural, 7 are natural, and 1 is mixed (meeting both cultural and natural criteria).

 Out of forty, the seven natural heritage sites are as follows:

 - Great Himalayan National Park Conservation Area (2014)

 - Nanda Devi and Valley of Flowers National Parks (1988,2005)

 - Sundarbans National Park (1987)